Frequently Asked Questions on Kilimanjaro & Tanzania Safari

 - Donate or volunteer to local school, orphanage, or non-profit in Tanzania, we can help you with the right place to volunteer; Visit a Maasai village; Visit the Bushman tribe at Lake Eyasi

 I am a solo (single) traveler, how can I join your tour?

-We can add solo travelers to a group, or we can arrange a private climb for you.
+We can add solo travelers to a group.
 See our Groups to Join page for existing group departures you can join.

 Do you accommodate people with dietary restrictions?

 Vegetarian and other special diets can be accommodated.
 Please let us know ahead of time.
 Protein options may be minimal on a vegetarian diet, so you may want to bring protein supplements.

 - Hepatitis B